matrix-org/matrix-spec-proposals/proposals/2191-maths.md

 elements.
 Its value will be mathematical notation in LaTeX format.  `<span>` is used for inline math, and `<div>` for display math.
-The contents of the `<span>` or `<div>` will be a fallback representation or the desired notation for clients that do no support mathematical display, or that are unable to render the entire `data-mx-maths` attribute.
+The contents of the `<span>` or `<div>` will be a fallback representation or the desired notation for clients that do not support mathematical display, or that are unable to render the entire `data-mx-maths` attribute.
 The fallback representation is left up to the sending client and could be, for example, an image, or an HTML approximation, or the raw LaTeX source.
 When using an image as a fallback, the